-“The disappearance of insects” will be the theme of the next Science Bar
+“The Disappearance of Insects” will be the theme of the next Science Bar

-The Science Bar has become one of Montpellier's flagship scientific culture events, offering a monthly participatory and citizen-led debate on all aspects of science from January to June.
-Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are shared, but can also be discussed.
-The season is co-produced by the scientific culture departments of the UM and its partners: INRAE, INSERM, and IRD.
-This evening event will be translated into sign language.
-Admission is free, subject to availability.
+The Bar des sciences has become one of Montpellier’s flagship events for science culture, offering a monthly participatory public discussion on all aspects of science from January through June.
+Throughout the season, scientists are invited to engage in a dialogue where their knowledge and practices are not only shared but also open to discussion.
+The season is co-produced by the scientific culture departments of the University of Montpellier and its partners: INRAE, INSERM, and IRD.
+Sign language interpretation is provided for this event.
+Free admission, subject to availability.

 A Science Bar dedicated to the disappearance of insects